FAQs

 How are indirect costs handled?

 The total subaward amount is inclusive of direct and indirect costs.
 That means indirect costs will be taken out of the total subaward amount.
-You will need to reach out to your Research and Sponsored Programs office to determine what that amount will be.
+You will need to reach out to your Office of Research and Sponsored Programs to determine what that amount will be.
 Indirect costs go directly to the scholar’s institution and may not be used by the award recipient.

 Do I need to shift my percent effort at my institution or is this considered outside of my effort?